trent654321/COVID-Visualization-Project/README.md

 # COVID-Visualization-Project

+To run, this project needs:
-The CSV files in the data folder and ignored in the git and shared in the following location in the following location: https://drive.google.com/drive/folders/1JESe5xOGczc7Pe56AI5ObkAY_AsfsEwL?usp=sharing
+a /data/ folder that conains the CSV files shared in the following location in the following location: https://drive.google.com/drive/folders/1JESe5xOGczc7Pe56AI5ObkAY_AsfsEwL?usp=sharing

-The config.py file is ignored in the git.
-It needs to be created with a variable called "database_URI" to configure SQLAlchemy, such as: database_URI = "postgresql://postgres:postgres@localhost:5432/Project3"
+A config.py file that contains a variable called "database_URI" to configure SQLAlchemy, such as: database_URI = "postgresql://postgres:postgres@localhost:5432/Project3"

+This project contains:
+app.py          a file that contains the flask app create_dbs.py   a file that contains the code that creates the database tables and populates them with the daata from the csv files models.py       a file that contains the schema information that is used to create the tables.